How To Recognize Dental Concerns In Your Pet | Pet Care Tips

 But one of the first things that we can notice just by looking at the mouth is if one side is completely clean and the other side has a bunch of tartar, plaque, gingivitis on it, then what that’s telling us is that our animal is purposely avoiding chewing on one side and the clean side is getting all the abrasion from chewing the kibble and getting cleaned up.
 So there might be something that is painful on the one side of the mouth.
 So, again, visual inspection.

-The biggest thing that I can say to the pet owner is you’ve got to be proactive with your pet’s dental care, whether it’s an additive into their water, whether it is a treat that helps to break down the buildup in the mouth or whether you’re manually brushing the teeth.
-Those are all interventional things that you can do to help prevent dental disease from from developing.
+The biggest thing that I can say to the pet owner is you’ve got to be proactive with your pet’s dental care.
+Whether it’s an additive into their water, whether it is a treat that helps to break down the buildup in the mouth or whether you’re manually brushing the teeth.
+Those are all interventional things that you can do to help prevent dental disease from developing.

 That PH balance in the saliva, the diet, the way that they eat, you know, is this animal just literally gulping down the food and not chewing at all?
 Or do they sit there and really chew and break down the debris that’s in the mouth?
 This all affects how quickly we get calculus and tartar build up and gingivitis.
 And that is really going to impact whether or not you need a cleaning once a year.
 Some crazy ones, you know, every six months.
 Or are you good with every couple of years?

 If you found this helpful, please leave a like if you’d like more information about getting your medicine and your pets in the future.
-Get that subscribe button.
+Hit that subscribe button.